 Learn more about Selenium, including how to improve your use of WebDriver, advanced locators, component interactions, synchronizations, and more.

 JMeter: Performance and Load Testing with Michael Smith

 Learn how to use Apache JMeter, a popular open-source performance testing tool, to create and execute load tests that help you highlight performance issues in your software.

 Automate software testing with scripting.
 Learn how to write simple Python scripts to script API calls, reporting, test site prep, and more.

 Java: Testing with JUnit with Peggy Fisher

-Make sure your Java code is error free.
+Make your Java code error free.
 Learn how to integrate JUnit with popular tools and IDEs (Eclipse, NetBeans, IntelliJ, and Maven), and conduct unit testing for Java applications.

 1h 10m • COURSE

 API Test Automation with SoapUI with Dave Westerveld